-When it comes to roads, Michigan has faced a perfect storm.
-Funding has declined while maintenance costs have risen.
-This has resulted in underinvestment in our road system.
+When it comes to roads, Michigan faces a perfect storm.
+Decades of underinvestment have led to a road system in need of major investment.
+While state road funding levels have improved over the past few years, it will takes years for overall pavement conditions to improve.
 In addition, Public Act 51 of 1951, the law that enacts and distributes gas taxes and vehicle registration fees, only allows the WCRC to pay for a maximum of 50 percent of improvements on road classified as “local” or subdivision roads.

 In order to address needed road repairs in subdivision communities, some citizens and business owners have turned to Public Act 246 of 1931, which is administered by the WCRC, and Public Act 188 of 1954, which is administered by the township.
-These acts allow property owners along public roads to file a petition seeking improvements to the road through an S.A.D.
+These acts allow property owners along a specific road to file a petition seeking improvements to that road through a SAD.

-With an S.A.D., WCRC agrees to front the cost of road improvements with an agreement from the property owners to repay the cost of the improvement over a period of years.
-Funding is typically front-loaded by a public bond sale using the full faith and credit of the Township.
+With a SAD administered by the road commission (under PA 246), WCRC agrees to front the cost of road improvements on a specific public road with an agreement from the property owners to repay the cost of the improvement over a period of years.
+Funding is typically front-loaded by a public bond sale using the full faith and credit of the township.
 Repayments of the bonds occur through property owner’s winter tax bills over a period of years (usually 10).

-- It must be a public road; private roads are not eligible.
+- It must be a public road (private roads are not eligible for an SAD administered by WCRC under PA 246)

 - It must be outside a corporate city or village limits (WCRC does not have jurisdiction over residential streets within incorporated cities and villages).